William Davenport (slave trader): Archives of William Davenport

-The archives of William Davenport are of significant importance to the history of the slave trade.
+The bulk of the surviving archives of William Davenport are two large tranches.
+The first were part of the Davies Davenport Collection at Manchester's John Rylands Library (later moved to the Raymond Richards Collection at Keele University Library).
+These archives contain accounts and highly detailed trading information for nearly 80 slave voyages in the period 1761 to 1784.

 During the 1950s a farm worker discovered a set of merchant's papers formerly belonging to Davenport in a Cheshire barn.
 The papers came to light in October 2000 during an episode of the Antiques Roadshow: they comprise 12 leather-bound volumes and 13 bundles of letters.

-The archives contain accounts and highly detailed trading information for nearly 80 slave voyages in the period 1761 to 1784.
-The archive is so large that they contain more information than is known from every other Liverpool slave trader put together.
+The combined archives contain more information than is known from every other Liverpool slave trader put together.

 The archives include the names of the other slave traders involved, the cost of refitting ships, the age and gender of enslaved people transported, and the agents who bought and sold them.
 In 2006, the archives were purchased by the Merseyside Maritime Museum for the sum of £25,000 and made available to the public.